2021–22 AFC Wimbledon season

-The 2021–22 season was AFC Wimbledon's 20th year in their history and sixth consecutive season back in League One.
+The 2021–22 season was AFC Wimbledon's 20th year in their history and sixth consecutive season in League One.
 Along with the league, the club also competed in the FA Cup, the EFL Cup and the 2021–22 EFL Trophy.
 The season covers the period from 1 July 2021 to 30 June 2022.

 Pre-season friendlies

 AFC Wimbledon confirmed friendly matches against Brentford, Kingstonian, Metropolitan Police, Hampton & Richmond Borough, Dartford and Woking as part of their pre-season preparations.